PowerDNS/pdns/pdns/README-dnsdist.md

 exceeded its QPS limit gets the traffic.

-A further policy, 'wrandom' assigns queries randomly, but based on the 'weight' parameter passed to `newServer`
+A further policy, 'wrandom' assigns queries randomly, but based on the 'weight' parameter passed to `newServer`. `whashed` is a similar weighted policy, but assigns questions with identical hash to identical servers, allowing for better cache concentration ('sticky queries').

 If you don't like the default policies you can create your own, like this for example: